charliewahl/FloodRiskAnalysis/README.md

 <br/>

 1. Before using our downloaded Data in `QGIS` it has to be preprocessed via `Gdal`.
 Therefore we have created `.bat` inside the `vector Data` as well as in the `Raster Data` folder,containing a short documentation on how to process the Data.

-2. After running through the preprocessing youwill be able to run the Data in the follwoing Models.
+2. After running through the preprocessing you will be able to run the Data in the follwoing Models.

  </details>